soft4ti/vue-select-sides/README.md

 A component for Vue.js to select double-sided data.
 The customer can select one or more items and ship them from side to side.
 Values can be displayed grouped or ungrouped.

-From version v2.0.0 it is only compatible with Vue 3
+From version v2.0.0 it is only compatible with Vue 3.
+For Vue 2, see version v1.1.6.

 <p align="center">
   <img alt="Demo - Vue Select Sides" src="https://raw.githubusercontent.com/soft4ti/vue-select-sides/master/static/demo.gif" />